Normalized characters of symmetric groups and Boolean cumulants via Khovanov's Heisenberg category: Introduction

 \end{thm}

-We can say more about the polynomials $P_{\pi}$, $\pi\in \cP$. \begin{thm} Let us define degrees of variables as $\deg x_{i}=i-2$, $i=2,3,\dots$.
+We can say more about the polynomials $P_{\pi}$, $\pi\in \cP$. \begin{thm} Let us define degrees of variables as $\deg X_{i}=i-2$, $i=2,3,\dots$.
 Then for any $\pi\in \cP$, all nonzero monomials appearing in $P_{\pi}$ are of degrees at most $|\pi|-\ell (\pi)$.
-In particular, each polynomial $P_{\pi}$, $\pi\in \cP$ depends on $x_{2},\dots, x_{|\pi|-\ell (\pi)+2}$.
-Furthermore, if we define an automorphism on the ring of polynomials by $\iota\colon x_{k}\mapsto (-1)^{k}x_{k}$, $k=2,3,\dots$, the polynomials $P_{\pi}$, $\pi\in \cP$ behave so that $\iota (P_{\pi})=(-1)^{|\pi|-\ell (\pi)}P_{\pi}$. \end{thm}
+In particular, each polynomial $P_{\pi}$, $\pi\in \cP$ depends on $X_{2},\dots, X_{|\pi|-\ell (\pi)+2}$.
+Furthermore, if we define an automorphism on the ring of polynomials by $\iota\colon X_{k}\mapsto (-1)^{k}X_{k}$, $k=2,3,\dots$, the polynomials $P_{\pi}$, $\pi\in \cP$ behave so that $\iota (P_{\pi})=(-1)^{|\pi|-\ell (\pi)}P_{\pi}$. \end{thm}

-Conversely, when we expand Boolean cumulants in terms of normalized characters, we again observe non-negative integer coefficients. \begin{thm} For any $k\in \bZ_{\geq 2}$, the Boolean cumulant $B_{k}$ is expanded in terms of normalized characters so that
+Conversely, when we expand Boolean cumulants in terms of normalized characters, we again observe non-negative integer coefficients as we state below.
+For a partition $\pi\in\cP$ without trivial part, i.e., $\pi_{i}\geq 2$ for all $i=1,\dots, \ell (\pi)$, we set

+and call it the Boolean cumulant associated to $\pi$. \begin{thm} For any $\pi\in\cP$ without trivial part, the Boolean cumulant $\bfB_{\pi}$ is expanded in terms of normalized characters so that